-You may get better performance by tuning the threaded environment with the MP_SPIN_COUNT and MP_YIELD_COUNT environment variables or by using the mpc_destroy routine:
+You may get better performance by tuning the threaded environment with the MP_SPIN_COUNT and MP_YIELD_COUNT environment variables or by using the mpc destroy routine:

-• MP_SPIN_COUNT - If your application is running standalone, the default settings will give good performance.
+- MP_SPIN_COUNT If your application is running standalone, the default settings will give good performance.
 However, if your application needs to share the processors with other applications, it is probably appropriate to reduce MP_SPIN_COUNT.
 This will make the threads waste less time spinning and give up the processor sooner; the cost is the extra time to put a thread to sleep and re-awaken it.
-In such a shared environment, an MP_SPIN_COUNT of about 1000 might be a good choice.

-• mpc_destroy - If you need to perform operations that are awkward when extra threads are present (for example, fork), the mpc_destroy routine can be useful.
+In such a shared environment, an MP_SPIN_COUNT of about 1000 might be a good choice. - mpc_destroy If you need to perform operations that are awkward when extra threads are present (for example, fork), the mpc_destroy routine can be useful.
 It destroys any worker threads created to run parallel regions.
 Normally, you would only call it when you are not inside a parallel region.
-(The mpc_destroy routine is defined in the libots3 library.)
+(The mpc destroy routine is defined in the libots3 library.)

-13.4 Common User Errors
+13.4 Common Programming Problems

-The following sections describe some common user errors that will cause problems if they occur in parallelized programs.
+The following sections describe some errors that commonly occur in parallelized programs.